mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.azure-entra-id/docs.md

+---
+title: Azure Entra ID
+taxonomy:
+    category: docs
+---

 !!!!!
 SAML Federated Authentication is only available in the Mender Enterprise plan.
 !!!!!
 See [the Mender features page](https://mender.io/product/features?target=_blank)
 !!!!! for an overview of all Mender plans and features.

-This example will show you how to set Azure Entra IS as an Identity Provider (IdP) for Hosted Mender.
+This example will show you how to set Azure Entra ID as an Identity Provider (IdP) for Hosted Mender as a Service Provider (SP).

 ## Prerequisites